-- (a) the status of the counterparties concerned, in relation to their ability and willingness to pay; - (b) the recoverability of the funds, taking account of the legal form of the ancillary own fund item, and any conditions which would prevent the item from being successfully paid in or called up; - (c) any information on the outcome of past calls which an authorised undertaking has made for such ancillary own funds, to the extent that information can be reliably used to assess the expected outcome of future calls. - 4.8 An authorised undertaking may only attribute an amount to an item of ancillary own funds to the extent that it: - (a) reflects the loss-absorbency of the item; and - (b) is based upon prudent and realistic assumptions. - 4.9 Where an ancillary own-fund item has a fixed nominal value, the amount of that item shall be equal to its nominal value, where it appropriately reflects its loss-absorbency.
+- 5.4.5 Pursuant to article 14(2) of the Act, and subject to paragraphs 5.4.6, an authorised undertaking shall apply to the competent authority for permission to take the amount of an ancillary own fund item into account. - 5.4.6 Where the competent authority receives an application pursuant to paragraph 5.4.5, the competent authority shall approve either: - (a) a monetary amount for each ancillary own-fund item; or - (b) a method by which to determine the amount of each ancillary own-fund item, together with the amount determined in accordance with that method, for a specified period of time. - 5.4.7 For each ancillary own-fund item, the competent authority shall base its approval on an assessment of the following: - (a) the status of the counterparties concerned, in relation to their ability and willingness to pay; - (b) the recoverability of the funds, taking account of the legal form of the ancillary own fund item, and any conditions which would prevent the item from being successfully paid in or called up; - (c) any information on the outcome of past calls which an authorised undertaking has made for such ancillary own funds, to the extent that information can be reliably used to assess the expected outcome of future calls. - 5.4.8 An authorised undertaking may only attribute an amount to an item of ancillary own funds to the extent that it: - (a) reflects the loss-absorbency of the item; and - (b) is based upon prudent and realistic assumptions. - 5.4.9 Where an ancillary own-fund item has a fixed nominal value, the amount of that item shall be equal to its nominal value, where it appropriately reflects its loss-absorbency.